-I am an Assistant Professor of Sociology at Syracuse University.
+I am a Professor of Sociology and the Gerald B. Cramer Faculty Scholar of Aging Studies at Syracuse University.
 As a sociologist and demographer, I am interested in the “social causes” of death and disease among adults in the United States.
 The social cause I am most interested in is educational attainment, but I also examine gender, geography, and the intersection of these three causes.

 I received my PhD in Sociology with a Demography Specialization from the University of Texas at Austin in 2011, where I was trained and mentored by several remarkable scholars including Mark D. Hayward, Robert A. Hummer, and Debra J. Umberson.
 There I developed my core interest in how educational attainment shapes adult mortality risk.
 I then spent two years (2011-2013) at Harvard University as a Robert Wood Johnson Foundation Health & Society Scholar.
 Working closely with renowned scholars Lisa Berkman, Ichiro Kawachi, and Subu Subramanian, I developed an interest in how broader contexts-e.g., state policies, income inequality-might alter the importance of education for adult mortality.
 I took these interests with me to Case Western Reserve University in 2013 where I was an Assistant Professor of Sociology until joining Syracuse University in the fall of 2015.